Cambrorhytium: Etymology

+Description

 The fossil is conical, with iterated linear markings on its walls, parallel to its base.
 Its wall is thin, and it lacks the keel that is distinctive of hyoliths.

 It has been interpreted as a cnidarian polyp, with the interpretation suggesting that the animal lived in the tube and extended tentacles (of which no trace has been found) from the flat aperture.
 This is supported by similarities to Palaeoconotuba.
-The other possible, but probably unlikely, affinity is with the hyolith molluscs.
+The other possible, but probably unlikely, affinity is with the hyoliths.